Want to be in the driver’s seat in today’s technology driven economy?

 Computing offers great opportunities for true creativity and innovativeness!

 Big data?
 Big future!

 Data scientists are in high demand but short supply.
 Computing and computer technology are part of just about everything that touches our lives from the cars we drive, to the movies we watch, to the ways businesses and governments deal with us.
 Understanding different dimensions of computing is part of the necessary skill set for an educated person in the 21st century.
-Whether you want to be a scientist, develop the latest killer application, or just know what it really means when someone says “the computer made a mistake”, studying computing will provide you with valuable knowledge.
+Whether you want to be a scientist, develop the next great application, or be an IT professional, studying computing for software engineering and information technology will provide you with valuable knowledge.

 Experiential learning is a cornerstone of a Lyndon education.

-The computing curriculum gives each student real-world, hands-on experiences.
-All Computer Information Systems majors complete a computing related internship—filling roles such as network engineers, software developers, and IT assistants.
+The computing curriculum gives students real-world, hands-on experiences.
+All Computer Information Systems majors complete a computing-related internship—filling roles such as network engineers, software developers, and IT assistants.

 Are you ready?

 - Complete an internship in implementing networks, developing software, ensuring security, troubleshooting computing issues, or building other computer skills.